 A portfolio manager's bonus is determined by a number of factors.
 One factor is gross, pre-tax performance of a fund relative to expectations for how the fund should have performed, given the fund's investment objective, policies, strategies, and limitations, and the market environment during the measurement period.
 This performance factor is not based on the amount of assets held in any individual fund's portfolio.
-For the portion of Vanguard Explorer Fund managed by Vanguard, the performance factor depends on how successfully the portfolio manager outperforms the Russell 2500 Growth Index and maintains the risk parameters of the Fund over a three-year period.
+For the Fund, the performance factor will depend on how successfully the portfolio manager outperforms these expectations and maintains the risk parameters of the Fund over a three-year period.
 Additional factors include the portfolio manager's contributions to the investment management functions within the sub-asset class, contributions to the development of other investment professionals and supporting staff, and overall contributions to strategic planning and decisions for the investment group.
 The target bonus is expressed as a percentage of base salary.
 The actual bonus paid may be more or less than the target bonus, based on how well the manager satisfies the objectives previously described.
 The bonus is paid on an annual basis.